 We recognize there is a direct relationship between workplace comfort levels and these other descriptors; a workplace that is more comfortable is typically also more productive, functional and safe.
-Comfortable Productive Efficient Satisfying Effective Safe productivity.

-That's what this training session is all about; how you can use ergonomics principles and techniques to perform office ergonomics assessments to help yourself and your co-workers optimize comfort levels as well as enhance safety, and
+That's what this training session is all about; how you can use ergonomics principles and techniques to perform office ergonomics assessments to help yourself and your co-workers optimize comfort levels as well as enhance safety, and productivity.